 The shuttle neared.
 The oars withdrew.
 Attendants, clad in rubber jumpsuits and sack hoods, leapt to the pier and hauled the craft to dock with stout ropes.
 They tied it off and lowered a gangplank.

 Across, shielded by umbrella-wielding attendants, came a mismatched pair.
 First, an impossibly tall woman in crisp black.
-A narrow hood and cherry-red streamers of hair framed her onyx, sneering mask.
-She stepped onto the dock, and all bowed, save the ring-fingered man, who shook her red-gloved hand.
+An dark veil hood and cherry-red streamers of hair framed her onyx, sneering mask.
+She stepped onto the dock.
+All bowed, save the ring-fingered man, who shook her red-gloved hand.
 At the sight of her, the children gasped.
 Someone shushed the pup.

 Next among the pair came a mask-less woman.
 A small presence, beside the towering lead.
 She too wore formal black, a split-sleeve frock coat, but was otherwise austere and unadorned; with short shiny hair and no jewels.
 She stood, naked hands clasped, nodding primly to the entourage.

 "Who is she?" squeaked the mouse, too loud.
 His thin voice cut clearly through the wind.
-The children all hushed him again, but too late: The mask-less woman flicked a glance towards their wall, raised one thin brow.
+The children all hushed him again, but too late: The mask-less woman flicked a glance towards their wall.
 The kids ducked for cover.
-Someone yanked the mouse down, too, and covered his brown snout.
+Someone yanked the mouse down and covered his snout.